Evangelicalism: Brazil

 Protestantism in Brazil largely originated with German immigrants and British and American missionaries in the 19th century, following up on efforts that began in the 1820s.

 In the late nineteenth century, while the vast majority of Brazilians were nominal Catholics, the nation was underserved by priests, and for large numbers their religion was only nominal.
 The Catholic Church in Brazil was de-established in 1890, and responded by increasing the number of dioceses and the efficiency of its clergy.
 Many Protestants came from a large German immigrant community, but they were seldom engaged in proselytism and grew mostly by natural increase.

 Methodists were active along with Presbyterians and Baptists.
 The Scottish missionary Robert Reid Kalley, with support from the Free Church of Scotland, moved to Brazil in 1855, founding the first Evangelical church among the Portuguese-speaking population there in 1856.
 It was organized according to the Congregational policy as the Igreja Evangélica Fluminense; it became the mother church of Congregationalism in Brazil.
 The Seventh-day Adventists arrived in 1894, and the YMCA was organized in 1896.
 The missionaries promoted schools colleges and seminaries, including a liberal arts college in São Paulo, later known as Mackenzie, and an agricultural school in Lavras.
-The Presbyterian schools in particular later became the nucleus of the governmental system.
+Presbyterian schools later became especially influential within the educational system.
 In 1887 Protestants in Rio de Janeiro formed a hospital.
 The missionaries largely reached a working-class audience, as the Brazilian upper-class was wedded either to Catholicism or to secularism.
 By 1914, Protestant churches founded by American missionaries had 47,000 communicants, served by 282 missionaries.
 In general, these missionaries were more successful than they had been in Mexico, Argentina or elsewhere in Latin America.

 There were 700,000 Protestants by 1930, and increasingly they were in charge of their own affairs.
 In 1930, the Methodist Church of Brazil became independent of the missionary societies and elected its own bishop.
 Protestants were largely from a working-class, but their religious networks help speed their upward social mobility.